 The last best human food for dogs is oatmeal.
 Because cooked oatmeal is a great source of soluble fiber, it is especially beneficial to senior dogs with bowel irregularity issues.
 It is also a fabulous alternate grain for dogs allergic to wheat.
 Make sure to cook oatmeal before serving it to your dog and select only oatmeal that has no added sugar or flavor additives.

 This is just a shortlist of human food for dogs that are healthy and safe.
 Remember to feed these foods in small amounts when you first introduce them to your dog’s diet.
 If your dog experiences any sort of reaction, immediately consult a veterinarian.

-Before giving your dog any people food, do your research to make sure it’s safe.
-Never feed your dog toxic human items such as: chocolate, onions, grapes, raisins, yeast dough, artificial sweeteners, macadamia nuts, avocadoes, alcohol, or coffee.
-Consult your veterinarian with any questions on what is safe and what is harmful.
+Before giving your dog any human food, do some research to make sure it’s safe.
+Never feed your dog toxic human items such as chocolate, onions, grapes, raisins, yeast dough, artificial sweeteners, macadamia nuts, avocados, alcohol, or coffee.
+Consult your veterinarian with any questions you might have on what human food is safe and what is harmful.